Dr Teresa Piacentini

 - Senior Lecturer (Sociology)

-My research interests lie in the broad field of migration studies covering the various aspects of social, cultural and political life affecting people's experiences of making Scotland their home.
+My teaching and research interests lie in the broad field of migration studies covering the various aspects of social, cultural and political life affecting people's experiences of making Scotland their home.
 I research and teach about ‘settlement’, belonging and a critical engagement with what we mean by 'integration'.
-My interests extends to associational practices; access to services; mobilisation practices; solidarity and resistance; interpreting and translation.
+My interests extends to associational practices; access to services; community mobilisation practices; solidarity and resistance; interpreting and translation.

-I am particularly interested in everyday bordering practices as they relate to migrants, and the creation and development of spaces of solidarity and resistance to bordering within asylum seeker, refugee and migrant populations.
+(2) the creation and development of spaces of solidarity and resistance to bordering within refugee populations and grass roots / third sector organisations.